deweylab/RSEM/README.md

     make pRSEM

-Note that you need to first compile RSE` before compiling pRSEM.
-Currently, pRSEM has been tested on Linux only.
+Note that you need to first compile RSEM before compiling pRSEM.
+Currently, pRSEM has only been tested on Linux.

 ### IV.
 Example